How to Use Small Business Mentorship for Your Small Business

-Small Business Management programs
+Small Business Management Programs

 Many of our 20 regional Centers in the SBDC Network provide Small Business Management (SBM) programs.
 These programs provide a unique combination of classroom learning, one-on-one coaching from a business adviser, and business networking.
-The program can span up to a three-year period and covers a variety of management topics.
-Learn to identify and prioritize outcomes, and develop a plan to achieve them in your small business!
+This program can span up to a three-year period and covers a variety of management topics.
+Learn to identify and prioritize outcomes, and then develop a plan to achieve them in your small business!

 Finding and securing financing